 Asynchronous video isn’t just a powerful tool for top-down comms – when employees are encouraged to use it to network, share, and collaborate, your organization is brought closer together, no matter how geographically dispersed your people are.

-We’ve all become used to communicating through real time video over the last couple of years, but there is a lot of value in enabling employees to create engaging asynchronous content that their colleagues can access as and when they choose.
-From your intranet’s social feed to its digital communities, discussion groups, and forums, employee-generated asynchronous videos can add a new dimension to your company culture and drive your digital employee experience forwards.
+We’ve all become used to communicating through real-time video over the last couple of years, but there is a lot of value in enabling employees to create engaging asynchronous content that their colleagues can access as and when they choose.
+From your intranet’s social feed to its digital communities, discussion groups, and forums, employee-generated asynchronous videos can add a new dimension to your company culture and drive your digital employee experience forward.

 Ready to hit record?